TAI-REx/gimmeshell/README.md

 # Reverse Shells

-All reverse shells used in this script was taken from https://highon.coffee/blog/reverse-shell-cheat-sheet/
+All reverse shells used in this script have been taken from https://highon.coffee/blog/reverse-shell-cheat-sheet/